Short iron condor spread

 If the short call in a short iron condor is assigned, then 100 shares of stock are sold short and the long call and both puts remain open.
 If a short stock position is not wanted, it can be closed in one of two ways.
 First, 100 shares can be purchased in the marketplace.
 Second, the short 100-share position can be closed by exercising the long call.
 Remember, however, that exercising a long call will forfeit the time value of that call.
 Therefore, it is generally preferable to buy shares to close the short stock position and then sell the long call.
 This two-part action recovers the time value of the long call.
 One caveat is commissions.
 Buying shares to cover the short stock position and then selling the long call is only advantageous if the commissions are less than the time value of the long call.

 Note, however, that whichever method is used, buying stock and selling the long call or exercising the long call, the date of the stock purchase will be one day later than the date of the short sale.
+Which, if an x-dividend date is involved, could lead the trader to pay the dividend due to the short shares (this could potentially result in a loss that is greater than the maximum loss).
 This difference will result in additional fees, including interest charges and commissions.
 Assignment of a short option might also trigger a margin call if there is not sufficient account equity to support the stock position created.

 If the short put is assigned, then 100 shares of stock are purchased and the long put and both calls remain open.
 If a long stock position is not wanted, it can be closed in one of two ways.
 First, 100 shares can be sold in the marketplace.
 Second, the long 100-share position can be closed by exercising the long put.
 Remember, however, that exercising a long put will forfeit the time value of that put.
 Therefore, it is generally preferable to sell shares to close the long stock position and then sell the long put.
 This two-part action recovers the time value of the long put.
 Again, however, the caveat is commissions.
 Selling shares to close the long stock position and then selling the long put is only advantageous if the commissions are less than the time value of the long put.